ayushmore/SongSnap/README.md

 ## Technologies Used
 MySongSnap is built using the following technologies:

-Python
+- Python
-Flask
+- Flask
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-OpenAI API
+- OpenAI API
-Genius API
+- Genius API
-Vercel
+- Vercel

 ## Usage
 To use MySongSnap, simply go to mysongsnap.com and enter the title and artist of a song.
-Choose the length of the summary you want, and click "Summarize".
+Choose the length of the summary you want, and click "Generate".
 The application will then generate a summary of the song lyrics.

 ## Features
 MySongSnap comes with the following features:

-Summarize song lyrics
+- Summarize song lyrics
-Search for lyrics using the Genius API
+- Search for lyrics using the Genius API
-Customize summary length
+- Customize summary length
-Clean and intuitive user interface
+- Clean and intuitive user interface
-Deployment on Vercel for easy access
+- Deployment on Vercel for easy access

 ## How it Works